cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 The `cue.mod/usr` directory, on the other hand, holds user-defined constraints for the packages defined in the other directories.

-User-defined constraints can be used to fill gaps in generated constraints;
-as generation is not always a sure thing.
-They can also be used to enforce constraints on imported packages, for instance to enforce that a certain API feature is still provided or of the desired form.
+User-defined constraints can be used to fill gaps in generated constraints, as generation is not always a sure thing.
+They can also be used to enforce additional constraints on imported packages— for instance to enforce that a certain API feature is still provided or of the desired form.
 The `usr` directory allows for a cleaner organization compared to storing such user-defined constraints directly in the `cue`-managed directories.

 ## Packages